-Located 1,750 m above the Apurimac River and 3,104 m above sea level in the Vilcabamba district, Choquequirao is believed to have been a rural retreat for the Inca emperor well as a ceremonial center.
-It was built at the end of the 15th century, on top of previous Huari constructions.
+Located 1,750 m above the Apurimac River and 3,104 m above sea level in the Vilcabamba district, Choquequirao is believed to have been a rural retreat for the Inca emperor and a ceremonial center.
+It was built at the end of the 15th century on top of previous Huari constructions.

 The direct route from Capuliyoc walks down the royal trail, where, at 2,915m, there are fantastic views over the Apurimac valley.
 Preferably find a tour operator (KONDOR PATH TOURS).
 The trail descends almost 1500m from here to Playa Rosalina on the banks of the Apurimac River, where it is possible to camp the first night.
 The second day has the most strenuous uphill hike: about five hours to Marampata and a further two hours of hiking to conquer Choquequirao.

-The site was a political and religious center consisting of nine main sectors connected by complex aqueducts, canals, and springs.
-Most of the buildings are located around the central ceremonial patio or plaza and do surround by well-preserved and stylish Inca agricultural terraces.
+The site was a political and religious center of nine main sectors connected by complex aqueducts, canals, and springs.
+Most buildings are located around the central ceremonial patio or plaza and surrounded by well-preserved and stylish Inca agricultural terraces.

 Alternatively, you can enter and exit by the same path or leave Choquequirao by a different route, more or less circular, following the path that leads directly down from the ruins to the river bridge in San Ignacio.
-In the small town of Huañipaca, it’s a further two to three hours of steep uphill walking from here.
-Alternatively, Choquequirao can be reached this way (it’s a quicker route than through Cachora), and, on a reverse circular route, you can exit through Cachora.
+The small town of Huañipaca has two to three hours of steep uphill walking from here.
+Alternatively, Choquequirao can be reached this way (it’s a quicker route than through Cachora), and on a reverse circular route, you can exit through Cachora.

 Salkanntay Trekking Tours

-The NEVADO SALCANTAY (6271m) is one of the main Apus or gods of the Cusco region.
+The NEVADO SALCANTAY (6271m) is one of the main Apus, or gods, of the Cusco region.
 Its majestic snow-capped peak dominates the landscape northwest of Cusco, making it a relatively peaceful trekking territory.
-The main route links the Machu Picchu train line and the Urubamba Valley with the less visited town of Mollepata in the Apurimac River basin.
+The main route links the Machu Picchu train line and the Urubamba Valley with the less-visited town of Mollepata in the Apurimac River basin.
 The trek usually lasts five to seven days.
-It offers more meaningful contact with the local population, a more comprehensive range of ecological niches to pass, and higher paths than the Inca Trail: a good, albeit challenging, option for more adventurous and experienced hikers who have already acclimatized.
+It offers more meaningful contact with the local population, a more comprehensive range of ecological niches to pass, and higher paths than the Inca Trail, making it a good, albeit challenging, option for more adventurous and experienced hikers who have already acclimatized.

-Most people start on the Urubamba side of Machu Picchu at Km.
-82, where the Inca Trail also begins.
+Most people start on the Urubamba side of Machu Picchu at Km—82, where the Inca Trail also begins.
 You can follow the path of the Inca Trail to the Cusichaca Valley, continuing straight uphill from the village of Huayllabamba, ignoring the main Inca Trail that turns west and right here to Abra de Warmiwañusca – Dead Woman’s Pass.
-Throughout the journey, the landscape and scenery are very similar to the Inca Trail.
+The landscape and scenery are very similar throughout the journey to the Inca Trail.
 The trek is steep and challenging, up to the high pass at 5000m, which takes you along the southern edge of the Salcantay Glacier before descending directly south to the town of Mollepata.

-The trek does increasingly approach in reverse, with guides and rented mules in Mollepata.
+The trek increasingly approaches reverse, with guides and rented mules in Mollepata.
 There is less competition for them than on the Huayllabamba side; this route ends in the Urubamba Valley, between Machu Picchu and Ollantaytambo.
-There are no official camping sites along the way, but there are plenty of good tent sites and several traditional stopping places.
+There are no official camping sites along the way, but plenty of good tent sites and several traditional stopping places exist.